Wednesday, December 26, 2007

 September 1: Pune-Mumbai-Delhi-Mandi

-g to assemble at Manali on 2nd Sep.
+According to the plan all of 12 riders were going to assemble at Manali on 2nd Sep.
 Delhi & Gaziabad based people rode from their homes.
 Knowing that I got fewer days, I wanted to spend most of them in Ladakh & Kashmir.
 So I had shipped the bike till Mandi which is 110 Km before Manali.

 At 10:15 in the morning, I was in the flight to Delhi.
 Being my first on-board experience, the take-off felt awesome.
 Reached Delhi at 2:30 PM.
 Delhi is super hot even at this time of the year.
 I was literally sweating when I reached my friends place near ISBT.
 In the evening at 8:30 I left for Manali.
 Escaping that pressure cooker was such a relief.